florianl/bluebox/DEBUGGING.md

 ## Extract files from the initramfs archive

-As an optional step one can extract embeded files from the archive.
+As an optional step one can extract embedded files from the archive.

 ```
 $ cpio -iv < /tmp/initramfs.cpio